 Random Access Memory or volatile memory, is used by a system to store data for processing by a computer’s central processing unit (CPU), also known as the processor.
-RAM stores the data in memory cells that are arranged in grids much like the cells that are arrange in spreadsheet, from which data, in the binary from of 1’s and 0’s, can be accessed and transferred at random to the processor for processing by the system’s software.
+RAM stores the data in memory cells that are arranged in grids much like the cells that are arranged in a spreadsheet, from which data, in the binary form of 1’s and 0’s, can be accessed and transferred at random to the processor for processing by the system’s software.

-Ram can be divided in different types but in general there are three types of RAM (Random Access Memory).
+Ram can be divided into different types, but in general there are three types of RAM (Random Access Memory).